UOG EPSCoR graduate students spotlight coral research at national conference

 “During this internship, I’ll learn about RNA library preparation, a very specific type of lab work that involves preparing RNA to be sequenced which is complicated and challenging to get right,” said Proietti.
 “I’ll also learn how to analyze gene expression data.”

-Proietti said that he is looking forward to exploring the reefs of Okinawa and taking on this new experience.
+Proietti said he looks forward to exploring the reefs of Okinawa during this experience.

 UOG’s 4th conservation corps boasts diverse lineup